-Keeton finished the year completing 275-of-407 passes for 3,373 yards with 27 touchdowns and only nine interceptions, while rushing for 619 yards on 129 carries with eight more touchdowns.
+Keeton finished his sophomore year completing 275-of-407 passes for 3,373 yards with 27 touchdowns and only nine interceptions, while rushing for 619 yards on 129 carries with eight more touchdowns.
 He also tied the single-game school record for rushing yards by a quarterback with 121 yards on a career-high tying 17 carries in a 48-41 overtime win at No. 19 Louisiana Tech.

-During his sophomore season, Keeton threw at least two touchdown passes in 10 of his 13 games, including a season-high four against UNLV as he passed for a career-high 404 yards against the Rebels.
+During his sophomore season, Keeton threw at least two touchdown passes in 10 of his 13 games, including a season-high four against UNLV, as he passed for a career-high 404 yards against the Rebels.
 Overall, Keeton threw for at least 300 yards five times during the season, including three times in his final five games.

-As a sophomore in 2012, Keeton set single-season school records with 27 touchdown passes, 3,372 passing yards, 3,992 yards of total offense, 275 completions and a completion percentage of 67.6 percent.
+In 2012, Keeton set single-season school records with 27 touchdown passes, 3,372 passing yards, 3,992 yards of total offense, 275 completions and a completion percentage of 67.6 percent.
 He was also named the WAC's Offensive Player of the Week four times during the 2012 season, becoming the first player in school history to accomplish that feat and the first WAC player to earn four player of the week honors in a single season since 2010.

-As one of the most complete quarterbacks in the nation, Utah State’s Chuckie Keeton is definitely a player to keep your eye on during the 2013 season.
+As one of the most complete quarterbacks in the nation, Utah State’s Chuckie Keeton is definitely a player to keep your eye on during the 2014 season.